Sunbird-cQube/community/use/data-validation-after-ingestion.md

 # Data Validation after Ingestion

-NIFI fetches the data from the S3 emission bucket/data folder and sends it to the S3 input bucket/data folder.
-Once the data is sent to input bucket/data folder the following validations are performed:
+NIFI fetches the data from the emission data storage and sends it to the input data storage.
+Once the data is sent to input data storage the following validations are performed:

-* Column level validations: Column datatype mismatch, Number of columns, Data exceeding the column size.
+* Column level validations: Column datatype mismatch, Number of columns.
-* Improper Data handling: Missing/ null data values for mandatory fields, Empty data files, Special characters, Blank lines in data files.
+* Improper Data handling: Missing/null data values for mandatory fields, Empty data files, Special characters, Blank lines in data files.
 * Duplicate records validation: NIFI validates the duplicate records by grouping the same kind of records together.

 Validation for duplicate records: Records which have duplicate values for all fields \(mirror  record\) then NIFI will consider the first record and the rest of the records will be eliminated.